 Coconut oil contains lauric acid and caprylic acid, which may boost immunity by lowering levels of harmful bacteria in the body.
 While research is limited, a study published in the Journal of Medicinal Food in June 2007 showed that coconut oil effectively minimized samples of the yeast-like bacteria candida in a lab.
 This is important because more than 20 species of candida can cause infection, according to the Centers for Disease Control and Prevention, causing bothersome symptoms in your mouth, skin or vagina -- commonly called a yeast infection.

-Should You Go for It?
 Most dietitians and medical experts agree that while coconut oil may provide benefits, it’s not necessarily a superfood.
 More research is needed to determine the validity of these claims.
-While emerging research has shown that the oil isn’t as lethal as once believed and that it may bring benefits, it’s also not “miraculous.”
+While emerging research has shown that the oil isn’t as bad for our diets as was once believed and that it may bring benefits, it’s also not “miraculous.”

 “There’s no strong data or evidence that coconut oil is better or worse for you than any other source of saturated fat,” said Dariush Mozaffarian, dean of the Friedman School of Nutrition Science & Policy at Tufts University in a 2014 interview with Today’s Dietitian.
 This doesn’t mean you shouldn’t eat it, however -- especially if you enjoy the flavor.